Tuesday, November 14, 2006

 Water Puppet Show in Hanoi.
 Thang Long water puppetry is a traditional art form with distinctive culture identity of Vietnam.
 We viewed delightful performances of unique Vietnamese legends and traditions, these stories depict the lives of Vietnamese farmers and peasants.
 Hardworking farmers invented this unique art to satisfy themselves and their children.
 The puppets are controlled by puppeteers pulling strings and poles under water and are accompanied by live, traditional folk music and special lighting.

 Rich History that includes blending of 54 ethnic groups, triumphs over conquerors, and recent political economic shift from traditional communistic lifestyle to free market enterprise.
+The Museum of Ethnololgy is spectacular with more than 15, 000 artifacts examining the history, culture, and traditions of Viet Nam's 54 ethnic groups.
+It stimulated my interest in further exploration of other parts of the country.

 Healthy Group Dynamics.
 Four couples, and 10 solo travelers, aged 40-80, from the US (California, Texas, Colorado, Wyoming and Florida) and Canada (Toronto).
 Many are in 12-step programs and attend a Unity church.
 There was one Viet Nam vet, Marty, a rehab counselor from Wyoming.
 He was one of the most gentle of all.
 Fr Leo, Michael, Toby and Jim; Janice and Walter; Linda and Louis; Helen and Bruce; Gerri; Johnny; Marty; Sheila; Deirdra; Caroline; Johnny; Margie; Elizabeth